University Honors Program

 University Honors Core Curriculum.
 Two curricular options provide enriched educational experiences for high achieving students in all majors.
 The Track 1 curriculum, designed for entering first-year students, is composed of five Honors seminars, two Honors courses in the major, and a faculty-mentored senior year creative activity (thesis).
 Completing Track 1 fulfills five of the categories in Colorado State University’s All University Core Curriculum, as well as the oral communications requirement in most majors that require a speech class.
 Participating in the Honors program provides for a more enriched and rewarding education without extending the time to graduation.

 The Track 2 curriculum, designed for continuing or transfer students, is composed of one to two honors seminars, five or six Honors courses (15-18 credits) and a faculty-mentored senior year creative activity (thesis).
-Students who have completed 15+ credits at college level and have a 3.5 cumulative grade point average are eligible to apply.
+Students who have completed 12+ credits at CSU (or transfer institution) and have a 3.5 cumulative grade point average are eligible to apply.
 Entering first-year honors freshmen who transfer 30+ credits that already satisfy many AUCC categories through AP, IB, or college courses are also eligible for Track 2 after their first semester.

 Graduating as a University Honors Scholar.
 Students who complete the Honors requirements and achieve at least a 3.500 cumulative grade point average earn the prestigious designation of University Honors Scholar.
 Scholars are recognized at graduation, and the University Honors Scholar designation appears on their diplomas and transcripts.
 For more information on graduation as a University Honors Scholar, see the section on Scholastic Standards.